tankf33der/tankf33der/compcert.md

     }
   return 0;
 }
+$ function main() is last in file mike.c
+$ comment all TEST calls
+$ uncomment one by one and run
 $ ccomp -interp -quiet mike.c
-$ function main is last in file mike.c
-$ comment all TEST calls
-$ uncomment one by one
+$ Elliptic is very fat.
+Create vectors.h for 1 test only.
 ```

+Mike, you are cool.